ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 [GraphQL Voyager](https://contracting-extest-clientapi-graphql.azurewebsites.net/graphql/voyager/) is a tool for visualizing GraphQL medatada - the Contracting.Works data model is available here.
 Note that this is a large model, so the visualization performance may be slow.

 ### Swagger API
 While the GraphqQl API is not REST based, all Contracting.Works services also contain a Swagger API.
-This is useful for e.g. checking permissions and service health - and for for getting a valid bearer token for interactive testing purposes (see [Getting a valid bearer token](#getting-a-valid-bearer-token)).
+This is useful in number of cases, such as checking permissions and service health, getting a valid bearer token for interactive testing purposes (see [Getting a valid bearer token](#getting-a-valid-bearer-token)) and other cases.

 [The Swagger UI is located here](https://contracting-extest-clientapi-graphql.azurewebsites.net/swagger/index.html)

 #### Getting a valid bearer token

-A valid bearer token can fetched by accessing the site's [Swagger UI](https://contracting-extest-clientapi-graphql.azurewebsites.net/swagger/index.html), and performing a login for your user (please remember to tick the "Scopes"-checkbox).
+A valid bearer token can be fetched by accessing the site's [Swagger UI](https://contracting-extest-clientapi-graphql.azurewebsites.net/swagger/index.html), and performing a login for your user (please remember to tick the "Scopes" checkbox).

 Click "Try it out" on a command which require authenticated access, for example AuthInfo.
 You do not need to provide a valid clientId here - you are not interested in the response, but rather the Curl-query itself.
 This will contain a valid bearer token value.